Main Menu

 There are two main types of commercial dehumidifiers:

-Desiccant (adsorption) dehumidifiers contain adsorbent material that draws in the moisture from the air.
-Desiccant units work more efficiently where refrigerant units will start to struggle.
+Desiccant (adsorption) dehumidifiers contain adsorbent material (silica gel) that removes moisture from the air chemically.
+Desiccant units do not need warm temperatures to operate, unlike refrigerant units.
 They can work in both warm and cold environments, which is why they are an excellent solution for cold rooms and areas where there is no heating.
-Desiccant units are usually quieter, but with higher energy requirements.
+If your room needs to be kept at below 50% relative humidity, selecting a dessicant unit is essential as a refrigerant based system will struggle to reach this set point, regardless of temperature.

 For more information on refrigerant and desiccant dehumidifiers, see our in-depth article here on industrial dehumidifier technology.